 Taking the time to prepare is worth it

-By being proactive, your organization will have excellent protection against the different privacy risks it can encounter in the world of 21st-century business.
-Cross-functional privacy incident readiness plans are truly the difference between surviving and thriving.
+By being proactive, your organization will have excellent protection against the different privacy and security risks it can encounter in the world of 21st-century business.
+Cross-functional incident readiness plans are truly the difference between surviving and thriving.